-- An organization may join TRAIL upon submission of a participant agreement signed by an authorized representative of the organization and upon payment of the appropriate annual membership fee.
+A. Institutional members are organizations that join TRAIL via submission of a participant agreement signed by an authorized representative of the organization and after payment of the appropriate annual membership fee.
 Membership is subject to approval by the Steering Committee.

-- input into choice and priority of collection digitization
+• input into choice and priority of collection digitization and harvesting

-Each organization shall designate at least one Member Representative to serve as the official contact and voting representative of the organization.
+B. Each Institutional Member shall designate at least one Member Representative to serve as the official contact and voting representative of the organization.

-C. Member organizations shall have equal votes on matters requiring a formal approval.
+C. Institutional Members shall have equal votes on matters requiring a formal approval.
 Each Member Representative shall be accorded one vote.

 D. Votes shall be conducted by mail or electronic ballot.
 A Member Representative may designate, at least a week in advance of the commencement of voting, another staff member to represent the organization, should the Member Representative not be available at the time of voting.